aukspot/dles/README.md

 - [Nerdcube - Dabble](https://www.nerdcube.games/dabble) - Score as many points as you can by building words on a small custom Scrabble board.
 - [Netflix - Bonza](https://www.netflix.com/tudum/puzzled/bonza/daily) - Join fragments of letters together to form words that share a theme.
 Does not require a Netflix account.
 - [Netflix - Crossover](https://www.netflix.com/tudum/puzzled/crossover/daily) - Swap letters and emojis to form words that match the clues.
 Does not require a Netflix account.
-- [Netflix - Keysmash](https://www.netflix.com/tudum/puzzled/keysmash/daily) - Guess the themed words with their vowels removed.
-Does not require a Netflix account.
 - [Netflix - Waywords](https://www.netflix.com/tudum/puzzled/waywords/daily) - A themed word search with emojis where the words make a path.
 Does not require a Netflix account.
 - [NounSense](https://daily.gametje.com/nounsense) - Guess the most common noun that follows the adjective, 10 words every day.
 - [NYT Connections](https://www.nytimes.com/games/connections) - Group words that share a common thread.